apioo/fusio-tools-vscode/README.md

 ## Overview

 This extension integrates Fusio support into VSCode.
 That means you can connect to a Fusio instance an load, edit and execute actions through VSCode.
-It provides a more advanced development environment for developers whohc want to create actions for Fusio.
+It provides a more advanced development environment for developers who want to create actions for Fusio.
 More information about Fusio at: https://www.fusio-project.org/

 ![Screenshot](./media/screenshot.png)